cn2021-final/final-proj/spec.md

 ## delete a friend

-- remove the friend's directory
+- remove the friend's directory [WORKING]

-- remove the user's directory in the friend's friend list
+- remove the user's directory in the friend's friend list [WORKING]

-- write an integer as a response
+- write an integer as a response [WORKING]

 ```
 1 - success
 2 - not friends / user doesn't exist
 ```

-- go back to lobby
+- go back to lobby [WORKING]

 ## quit